-Eligibility for Summer FWSP is dependent on the student’s FWSP eligibility for the following school year.
-This means that students must submit their financial aid application, including the 20-21 FAFSA, by the deadline published by their respective Financial Aid Office Website.
+Eligibility for Summer FWSP is dependent on the student’s FWSP eligibility for the following academic year.
+This means that students must submit their financial aid application, including the 21-22 FAFSA, by the deadline published by their respective Financial Aid Office Website.

-Undergraduates must also complete a brief Summer FWSP Application to expedite the processing of the application.
-Undergraduate students who have already completed both the financial aid application and Summer FWSP application, will be notified of their tentative FWSP award after May 15.
-Students who are eligible for the Federal Work-Study Program for the 2020-2021 academic year can use their eligibility for jobs this summer.
+Undergraduate students must also complete a brief Summer FWSP Application to expedite the processing of the application.
+Undergraduate students who have completed both the financial aid application and Summer FWSP application, will be notified of their tentative FWSP award after May 15.

 Summer FSWP Guidelines